Bradley Horowitz: Entrepreneurship

 Horowitz was CTO and a co-founder (with Jeff Bach, Chiao-fe Shu and Ramesh Jain) of Virage, Inc. Virage technology "watched, read and listened to raw video," extracting metadata that allowed for detailed semantic-based indexing of the video content.
 Virage went public on the NASDAQ in 2000, and was acquired by Autonomy in 2003.
 Horowitz acquired half a dozen patents in the field of media analysis and indexing while at Virage.

 Personal life

 Horowitz is married to designer Irene Au, who has held executive roles with Netscape, Yahoo, Google and Udacity.
+Au is currently a design partner at Khosla Ventures.